mo-thunderz/Esp32WifiPart1/README.md

-# Esp32 Wifi Part1
+# Arduino/Esp32 Wifi Part1
-Here some simple code to get started with Wifi on the ESP32.
+Here some simple code to get started with Wifi on a Arduino with integrated WiFi (tested on an ESP32).
 NOTE: the ESP32 only supports 2.4G networks.
 5G networks will not be seen by the ESP32.

 # ESP32WifiShowNetworks.ino
 This is a simple program by Techtutorialsx that scans the available Wifi networks and reports these in the Serial monitor.
 In addition, it will login onto a hard-coded SSID with password defined in the code.